Subitising numbers to five

 Subitise - To subitise means instantly recognizing the number of objects in a small group, without counting.

-Amount - A quantity or the sum of two or more quantities.
+Amount - A quantity of something.

 How many - You ask how many when you want to know the number in a set or group.